-What A Lot Of Things
+What A Lot Of Things: Tech talk from a human perspective

 In this latest episode of the "What A Lot Of Things" podcast, hosts Ian and Ash explore intriguing aspects of technology and its broader implications.
 They delve into the evolving career paths for testing specialists, discussing how testers can navigate organizational challenges and develop fulfilling careers.
 The conversation shifts to a significant security furore involving the XZ compression tool, where they unpack the complexities of open-source software maintenance and the vulnerabilities introduced by subtle malicious contributions.
 Throughout, the hosts' lively banter and insightful anecdotes make for a thought-provoking listen that bridges technical details with broader tech culture reflections.